awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.platforms.md

 To learn how to get started deploying a \.NET application using the AWS Toolkit for Visual Studio, see [Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio](create_deploy_NET.md)\.

-For information about the latest security updates, see [ Microsoft Security Bulletin Summary for 2017](https://technet.microsoft.com/en-us/library/security/mt745127.aspx)\.
+For information about the latest Microsoft security updates, see [Security TechCenter](https://portal.msrc.microsoft.com/en-us/) and [Security Advisories and Bulletins](https://technet.microsoft.com/en-us/library/security/)\.

-For information on previous configurations, see \.
+For information about previous \.NET configurations for Elastic Beanstalk, see \.

 **Note**
 To use the C5 instance type family, choose Windows Server 2012 R2 or newer\.